psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

   workflow_dispatch:
 ```

-This ensures that guide text, screenshot changes, build-script changes, and workflow changes are deployed by the self-hosted runner.

-If `frontend/app.jsx` or `frontend/style.css` changes, that is application/UI code and should be handled by the application deployment workflow, not by the Help Docs-only workflow.
+If `frontend/app.jsx` or `frontend/style.css` changes, that is handled by the application or UI deployment workflow, not the Help Docs workflow.
+See [UPDATE-PIPELINE.md — Update lanes](./UPDATE-PIPELINE.md#4-update-lanes) for the full lane breakdown.

 ---